Bira/octopus-carnival/_drafts/wir-mm-4e-drider.md

 of 5, targets Reflex, and does necrotic damage.
 It can also use the same Web as the Fanglord.

-The MM version has the Cloud of Darkness encounter power, a minor action that creates a Close Burst 1 cloud that lasts for a turn.
-It blocks line of sight, and blinds anyone caught inside it while they remain there.
-This wording makes me think this magical darkness is impervious to light spells and such.
-The drider itself is of course immune to all this.
-The MV version retains the cloud and gains the Darkfire power we already saw above.
+The MM version has the Cloud of Darkness encounter power, which we saw in the Drow entry.
+The MV version retains the cloud and also gains Darkfire.

 As passive traits, the shadowspinner gains concealment from Shifting Shadows if it ends the turn 3 or more squares away from its initial position, and it also